Skip to Content

 His title at TYLin was City Solutions Sector Manager in New York.
 The company called him "a national expert on urban mobility" who was involved in "innovative planning, policy, design, and strategy projects to help cities and towns achieve economic, environmental, and equity goals through an effective transportation system and human-centered public realm."

-Flynn's pick has not been formally announced — and Mamdani's team declined to confirm our sourcing — but his boss's selection has been: he'll report to Julia Kerson, who was announced on Wednesday as Deputy Mayor of Operations.
+Even before Flynn's selection was revealed to Streetsblog, his boss's identity was announced on Wednesday: he'll report to Julia Kerson, the incoming Deputy Mayor of Operations.
 Kerson currently serves as Deputy Director of Infrastructure in Gov. Hochul's office, and previously worked for the MTA, Gateway Tunnel, Port Authority and former Mayor Bill de Blasio's Covid response team.

 Mamdani praised Kerson's broad resume on Wednesday at a press conference to announce several new City Hall hires.